dayanaathira/courier-api-rate/README.md

 - Using axios npm to make request into the endpoints.
 - Using api cache to received response faster if the response same as previous
 - Using swagger-ui in yaml file (This file is inside folder swagger)
-- Dockerize on port 3000
+- Dockerize on port 3000 [container node-app]
 - Using helmet npm for API security
 - All logs will be inside logs -> access.log.
 Using winston and morgan
   - Logs will return level of error and error mesage.